weizs0r/ios-mac-app/libraries/Shared/Persistence/README.md

 This comes with a performance overhead due to the need to convert between representations, but it should be negligable for normal use cases where the number of objects is not excessive.

-## Interface Design
+## Interface Design & Usage

 `ServerRepository` provides what is essentially a subset of CRUD operations for Logicals, Servers and Loads along with some grouping queries.
-Query are specified using an array of `VPNServerFilter`, which enables fetching servers, or groups of servers, filtered by parameters such as tier, server features, or country.
+Queries are specified using an array of `VPNServerFilter`, which enables fetching servers, or groups of servers, filtered by parameters such as tier, server features, or country.
+The order of results is controlled using `VPNServerOrder`.

 ```
-// All sever groups for which every server supports p2p
+// All server groups for which every server supports p2p
-repository.groups([.features(.p2p)]
+repository.groups(filteredBy: [.features(.p2p)]

 // All free Swiss servers
-repository.servers([.maxTier(0), .kind(.country("CH")]
+repository.servers(filteredBy: [.maxTier(0), .kind(.country("CH"), orderedBy: .nameAscending]
 ```

 `RDBPersistence` (Relational Database Persistence), provides an implementation of repositories provided by `Persistence`.